pbkdf3/strcat/README.md

+XXX

+To compile under MapR 5.2 the following must first be done, due to an error or ommision in the headers under /opt/mapr/include/streams in 5.2.

+    $ sudo mkdir /opt/mapr/include/streams/common
+    $ sudo cp /usr/include/errno.h /opt/mapr/include/streams/common/

+Because of this, which is all that changed in these headers from 5.1 -> 5.2, neither common nor errno.h exist in 5.2

+    $ diff -r include_streams_5.1/types.h /opt/mapr/include/streams/types.h
+    11c11
+    < #include <errno.h>
+    ---
+    > #include "common/errno.h"

+XXX

 strcat - poorly named utility to treat mapr streams as files

 To even build this you need a MapR cluster, the MapR sandbox (https://www.mapr.com/products/mapr-sandbox-hadoop/download) will also work.
 You can build and run strcat from a linux box with the MapR client installed, or from any cluster node.
 You can not build unless you are either building on a cluster node or a computer with the mapr client installed.
 I have only tested on linux, not OSX or Windows, though with a properly tweaked build.sh it should work on either.
 You will need suitable development tools.  'yum -y groupinstall "Development Tools"' will work on centos (which the MapR sandbox VM uses), and "apt-get build-essential" should work on debian and derivatives, though I haven't tried to compile strcat anywhere but centos 6 and 7.